xmtp/XIPs/XIPs/xip-10-brandinfo-schema.md

 ## Security considerations

-The metadata field can be spoofed by malicious apps to display Names and Images that degrade the user experience and are harmful to the brand’s perception.
-A mechanism for apps to sign messages and related metadata can enable front-ends to verify if the signature is from a credible source in order to prevent such spoofing.
+The metadata fields can be spoofed by malicious apps to display names and profile images that degrade the user experience and can be harmful to a brand’s perception.
+A mechanism for apps to sign messages and related metadata can enable frontends to verify if the signature is from a credible source to prevent such spoofing.
 An affordance for client verifiability is under consideration.

 ## Copyright